A collection of common OSAP terms and their definitions.

 - A loan overpayment occurs when you receive more loan funding than you should have.
 This may happen if things change from when you first completed your OSAP application.
 For example, you take fewer courses than you anticipated or you earn more than expected before you start school.

 Your first loan overpayment will not stop you from getting more funding.
 But you do need to repay a second overpayment before you can receive more student aid.

 - A grant/bursary overpayment exists when you receive more grant or bursary funding than you should have.
 You may be required to repay the overpayment to be eligible for further student aid.
 Some grant overpayments are converted to a loan to repay.

 For OSAP, you’re in part-time studies if you’re taking between 20% and 59% of a full course load.
-A full course load is defined by your school.
+Your full course load percentage is defined by your school.

 For OSAP, a permanent disability is legally defined as a functional limitation: